GarethJMoore/Femtomat_Package/README.md

 This is a package containing analysis tools for the Femtoamt group of Natalie Banerji.

 __Look at the documentation website for more information__

+(hint: the link to the documentation is on the left in the 'About' section)